 The Federation of North Texas Area Universities is pleased to sponsor its fifth annual Graduate Student Research Symposium on April 25, 2014, at Texas Woman’s University (Symposium Location & Directions).

-At the Symposium, graduate students from Federation disciplines across the three universities will present posters of their research findings following the Poster Guidelines.
-Students submitting poster abstracts for consideration should submit their abstract no later than Friday, April 12, 2013.
+At the Symposium, graduate students from Federation disciplines across the three universities--Texas A&M-Commerce, Texas Woman's University, and the University of North Texas--will present posters of their research findings following the Poster Guidelines.
+The deadline for students to submit poster abstracts is no later than Monday, April 14, 2014.
 Judges from the disciplines will judge each poster according to the Criteria for Poster Judging and provide feedback to each student.
 Awards for the best posters will be presented.
 Doctoral and master’s students in the following graduate disciplines may submit posters:

 The Schedule includes:

 • Poster presentations by graduate students including continental breakfast

 • Awards Luncheon featuring Dr. Adam Briggle and awards to poster judging winners

 Everyone attending the Symposium—students, faculty, and judges—must register by completing the Symposium Registration Form.
 There is no cost for attending the Symposium; however, attendees must register so that an accurate count can be determined for breakfast and lunch service.
 Graduate students who are not presenting posters are also welcome to attend as long as they complete the registration form.
 Registration must be completed no later than Monday, April 14, 2014.